Workload Management through Node Roles

 Configuring a node to do only a specific type of tasks, like, flows, extract refreshes and subscriptions, you must have one of the following licences activated on your Tableau Server:

-• To configure a node to run extract refreshes, subscriptions and any combination related to extract refreshes and subscriptions you must have a valid Advanced Management licence activated on your Tableau Server.
+To configure a node to run extract refreshes, subscriptions and any combination related to extract refreshes and subscriptions, you must have Advanced Management capabilities enabled on your Tableau Server.
 If the licence expires or is deactivated, you will see an error any time you make a change to the Server configuration.
 For more information on Advanced Management. see About Tableau Advanced Management on Tableau Server.

 Important!